royledford/react-svg-meters/README.md

 * Facebook for [react](https://reactjs.org/) and [create-react-app](https://github.com/facebookincubator/create-react-app)
 * The folks at [React Styleguidist](https://react-styleguidist.js.org/) for providing a tool to build the documentation for library
-* All the authors, coders, and friends who inspired me to release an open source project.
+* All the authors, coders, and friends who inspired me to release an open source project